sharabai/terraform-azure-dev-ops-agent/README.md

 Aftre git cloning the project, you should place your public ssh key named 'terraform-azure.pub' in ssh-keys/.
 You also need to be authenticated with azure.
 In this project azure I used azure cli athentication method.
 Specifically `azure login` after installing azure cli.
 You should provide vars required.
 Example vars are [here](./azure.auto.tfvars.example).

-Run `terraform init && terraform apply` to provision resources
+Run `terraform init && terraform apply` to provision resources.
+You can run terraform apply in two profiles: dev and prod.
+Dev is the default one.
+Run `terraform apply -var="profile=prod"` for prod profile.

 ## License